leviroth/prometheus/README.md

+This branch has the Lwt dependency completely removed and replaced with a very minimal `Cohttp_async` implementation of `Prometheus_app`.
+Along the way, I deleted all the metric types except for `Counter`.

+Think of this as an incredibly lazy fork minted for purposes of getting metrics up and running in an app that uses Async and only needs counters.

+---

 ## OCaml client library for Prometheus monitoring

 To run services reliably, it is useful if they can report various metrics